 Matador Laptop Base Layer Review

-The Matador Laptop Base Layer offers good weather resistance for your laptop at the cost of quick accessibility.
+The Matador Laptop Base Layer offers excellent weather resistance when using the rolltop, though at the cost of quick accessibility.

 - Seals for good weather-resistance

 - Has a stretchy mesh pocket for accessories